Find Trade Colleges

 37% Freshmen Loans

-Roughly 37% of students at UCONN take out loans to pay for college.
+Approximately 37% of the students who attend this school take out loans.
 The typical student loan amount is $7,838 a year.
 The student loan default rate of 0.9% means most graduates are not struggling to pay off their loans.

 #7